 - Your Psycho Ex.

 - Your best platonic friend.
 Kiss that excuse good-bye.

 - Your current romantic partner, who you hoped wasn't going to find out about this, though they're hardly in a position to complain.

 - An advance-fee fraudster (very much Truth in Television).

-- A gorgeous woman who happens to be an Ax-Crazy Yandere, a Cloud Cuckoo Lander or in possession of some other romance-derailing personality trait.
+- Someone gorgeous who happens to be an Ax-Crazy Yandere, a Cloud Cuckoo Lander, or in possession of some other romance-derailing personality trait.

 open/close all folders